Businesses have been talking about mHealth solutions since 2009 when wide adoption of smartphones, tablets, and wearables reached a critical mass.

 In fact, the data accumulated by the mobile health apps is the cornerstone for the modern consumer-focused mHealth solutions.
 Current big-data technologies allow for comprehensive analysis of massive health information with the aid of artificial intelligence algorithms and machine learning.

-According to a research by Rock Health, a venture fund and research firm dedicated to digital health, 2017 was the record-smashing year for digital health, with venture funding approaching $6B.
+According to findings by Rock Health, a venture fund and research firm dedicated to digital health, 2021 was a record-smashing year for digital health, with funding approaching $29.1B across 729 deals.

-On the chart below you can see that eHealth businesses focusing on consumer health data got most of the funding.
+On the chart below you can see that eHealth businesses focusing on mental health, diabetes, and cardiovascular areas got most of the funding.

 Source: Rock Health